sopra-fs22-group-36/screw-your-neighbor-server/doc/m3/FS22-Group-36-M3-Report.md

 been saved before and now another one should have been created) and two matches.
 In addition we check, whether the match and round numbers are assigned correctly (note: no round has the number 3, because for each new match, the numbers start again with 1).

+This is a typical integrationtest, as it does not only depend on an isolated unit of the application.
+There is not only one method called and it's output verified, but also if the expected side effects happened, in this case, if the state of previously saved database entites changed as expected.

     void setup() {
         matchBuilder =